Research

 Cross-Border Finance and Identity-Based Selectivity

-“How Does Cultural Identity Shape Global Financial Engagements?”
-(Under Review)
+“How Does Cultural Identity Shape Global Financial Engagements?” ( Revise & Resubmit, Business and Politics )

 IPE scholars often view financial liberalization as a uniform process, assuming that once a country opens its financial sector, it does so broadly and equally for all foreign partners, both in theory and practice.
 However, this perspective overlooks a crucial reality: financial openness is far more selective.
 What drives this selectivity?
 I argue that cultural identity factors—specifically cultural distance and internal diversity—play a key role in shaping financial relationships between countries.
 Using country-level panel data, I present empirical evidence showing that cultural distance acts as a barrier to deeper financial integration, while internal cultural diversity is linked to more open financial policies.
 This research challenges the notion that financial liberalization follows a ‘one-size-fits-all’ model, offering a new perspective on the selective nature of global financial engagement.
 The findings help explain why some international financial partnerships flourish while others falter, despite formal cooperation.
 Recognizing this selectivity encourages more realistic expectations about financial openness and promotes the development of cooperation frameworks that better reflect the complexities of global economic relationships.